orangejuice/blog/data/activity/movie-看车人的七月-2004/record.en.md

 ---
-title: July of the Car Watcher
+title: Watcher of the Cars in July
-slug: july-of-the-car-watcher
 category: movie
 status: done
 rating: 3